GCSchmidt/sudoku-solver-project/README.md

 # SUDOKU SOLVER

-This project is a Python-based solution developed to solve Sudoku quizzes.
+This project contains a Python-based program developed to solve Sudoku quizzes.
 The primary objective of the program is to solve all quizzes from [this Sudoku dataset from Kaggle](https://www.kaggle.com/datasets/bryanpark/sudoku?resource=download).
-The solver provides the ability to solve Sudoku quizzes from `.xlsx` files or images of the Sudoku puzzle taken from [sudoku.com](https://sudoku.com/).
-Images must contain only the Sudoku puzzle for the solver to work correctly with the image input.
-The solver has been able to solve quizzes catagorized as **Extreme**.
+The program provides the ability to solve Sudoku quizzes from `.xlsx` files or images of the Sudoku quiz taken from [sudoku.com](https://sudoku.com/).
+Images must contain only the Sudoku quiz for the program to work correctly with the image input.
 The file at `./inputs/image/extreme.png` is an example of such a quiz.
+The program has successfully solved quizzes of the most challenging difficulty, which is **Extreme**.
+A simple Web App version of the program was also made.

 ## SETUP